savannahostrowski/pycon-2023/README.md

 Again, you can either run `azd pipeline config` via:
 1. `azd pipeline config` in the terminal
 2. Right-click on the `azure.yaml` in the root of the template and select `pipeline config` from the context menu.

+After this completes and your code is pushed to a GitHub repo, open up the Actions tab and see that a run of the pipeline is kicked off!

 ## **Additional Resources**
 If you're interested in learning more, be sure to check out: